 - In a microwave safe bowl or a heavy bottom saucepan, heat the cream up to a simmer.
 Now take it off the heat, add the chopped chocolate and let it sit for 5 minutes.
 After that, stir to combine, the residual heat of the cream will melt the chocolate and you will get a smooth and silky ganache.

 - Let this ganache cool down completely and thicken up.
 You may also place it in the fridge for roughly 2 hours, stirring every 15 minutes.
 After that you need to whip the cold, thick ganache with a hand held mixer till it becomes lighter in colour.

-- Spread this on top of the cooled tart shell with the orange filling and refrigerate this for 4-5 hours.
+- Spread this on top of the cooled tart shell with the orange filling and refrigerate this for 4-5 hours before serving.